foster95/kytchentable/README.md

 ## Strategy
 ### Purpose
 * To provide the restaurant management team with a website that can monitor and manage restaurant reservations and menus
-* To provide potential customers with a holistic and intuitve website which allows the user to find out about the website, including the menu available at the time of year, and make a reservation, as well as give them the tools to amend the booking if required.
+* To provide potential customers with a holistic and intuitive website which allows the user to find out about the website, including the menu available at the time of year, and make a reservation, as well as give them the tools to amend the booking if required.

 ### Primary User Needs
 * Restaurant management need to be able to see an overview of the reservations by day